6 Best Beaches on Sanibel Island, FL

 Address: 1700 Bowmans Beach Road, Sanibel, Florida

-There is parking, but no other amenities here.
-Sunbathers and shellers will find several small restaurants just on the other side of Sanibel Captiva Road however, as well as some shops.
-Blind Pass Beach is also a great spot for fishing, and there is a bait shop nearby if you are in need of supplies.
+One advantage of Blind Pass beach over other Sanibel beaches are the services located nearby.
+Sunbathers and shellers will find several small restaurants with inviting patios just on the other side of Sanibel Captiva Road.
+Blind Pass Beach is also a great spot for fishing; a bait shop is nearby if you are in need of supplies.